Makay Massif: Flora and fauna

 The ridges and plateaus generally have sparse vegetation, with species of Didiereaceae and Euphorbiaceae adapted to the thin soils and dry conditions, and some patches of dry forest.
 In contrast the canyons are home to lush forests, including stands of bamboo, Pandanus, and the palms Ravenea rivularis and Ravenea lakatra.

 Native lemurs include the red-fronted lemur (Eulemur rufifrons), Verreaux's sifaka (Propithecus verreauxi), Coquerel's giant mouse lemur (Mirza coquereli), gray mouse lemur (Microcebus murinus), fat-tailed dwarf lemur (Cheirogaleus medius), Phaner cf. pallescens, Lepilemur cf. ruficaudatus, and ring-tailed lemur (Lemur catta).
 It is also home to the fossa (Cryptoprocta ferox), Madagascar's largest native carnivore.

 People

 The deeply dissected topography makes the massif mostly impassable.
-The massif is largely uninhabited, and residents mostly live in villages of 500 or fewer people at the edges of the massif.
+The massif is largely uninhabited, and residents live mostly at the edges of the massif in villages of 500 or fewer people.
 Herding zebu cattle is an important occupation for inhabitants, and they also rely on forest resources from the massif.